MickaLer/CommandPatternTry/README.md

-# CommanPatternTry
+# CommandPatternTry
 My try on the Command Pattern.

+Use :
-Use arrow keys for movements. /n
+- Arrow keys for movements.
-A for color change. /n
+- A for color change.
-E to put blocks. /n
+- E to put blocks.
-R to interact. /n
+- R to interact.
-Y to get a random number. /n
+- Y to get a random number.
-Left Click to shoot a ball.
+- Left Click to shoot a ball.

-Space to undo commands
+- Space to undo commands